Susanna Kwan

-Susanna Kwan Kuk-ying (born May 3, 1958) is a Hong Kong singer and actress.
+Susanna Kwan Kuk-ying (born May 3, 1958) is a Hongkonger singer and actress.

 Background

 She has recently been an actress for a number of TVB shows.
 Her nickname is "Big Doll" or "Small Sworn Mother" (as her performance in Wong Sau-kum of Heart of Greed).
 She had been married to Michael Lai Siu-tin followed by a divorce.
 From February 5, 1990 to 2005, she lived in Canada.
 She returned to Hong Kong after TVB invited her to be the host of a singing program.
 In July 2015, Kwan ended her eight-year relationship with TVB.